chainwayxyz/citrea-docs/users/configurable-setup.md

 sequencer_client_url = "https://rpc.devnet.citrea.xyz"
 include_tx_body = false # Setting false to save space by not saving Soft Batches locally.
 ```
 The above config will work fine with the Docker command above, so unless you have an expertise, we advise you to not to change them.

+_Optionally, you can also add `db_max_open_files = 5000` under `[storage]` section and type `ulimit -n 5000` to the terminal to get a syncing speed boost.
+Please keep in mind them it may affect the overall performance of your system while syncing._

 ### Step 2.4: Build the project